 As mentioned, what we're talking about here is caffeine, alcohol, sugar and refined foods.
 That may sound like a lot, but all these things are playing havoc with your hormones and sleep cycle.
 If you suffer from any kind of sleep issues and insomnia, you really should try to stay away from these foods and drinks.
 Also, if you have to have caffeine, make sure you don't have any after 3pm.
 These foods and drinks can also lead to the development and inevitable fight against anxiety.

-2. Eat foods rich in tryptophan to help you fall asleep fast
+2. Eat foods rich in tryptophan to top up levels of sleep-inducing hormones

 Tryptophan is an amino acid and building block that produces the hormones serotonin and melatonin that are important for regulating sleep.
 Making sure you're getting enough tryptophan in your diet will support the production of these hormones.
 Try to incorporate a daily dose (or two) of any of the following foods to ensure you’re getting sources of tryptophan in your diet:

 • Sesame seeds